asengupta/avishek.net/_posts/2021-07-20-kernel-functions-rkhs.md

 tags: ["Machine Learning", "Kernels", "Theory", "Functional Analysis", "Linear Algebra"]
 draft: false
 ---
 This article uses the previous mathematicsl groundwork to discuss the construction of **Reproducing Kernel Hilbert Spaces**.
+We'll make several assumptions that have been proved and discussed in those articles.
+There are multiple ways of discussing Kernel Functions, like the **Moore–Aronszajn Theorem** and **Mercer's Theorem**.
+We may discuss some of those approaches in the future, but here we will focus on the constructive approach here to characterise **Kernel Functions**.

 The two specific posts discussing the background are: